JuliaEarth/GeoStats.jl/docs/src/examples.md

 folder.
 These notebooks are distributed with GeoStats.jl and can be run locally with `GeoStats.examples()`.

 Want to contribute an example?
-Please check the [Contributing](contributing.md) page before submitting a pull request.
-Contributions are very welcome, specially if they educate other users.
+Please check the [Contributing](contributing.md) page.
+Contributions are very welcome, specially if they are educational.